 The Zitnik Lab opened doors in December 2019!

-Based in Harvard’s Department of Biomedical Informatics, we investigate applied machine learning with a current focus on large interconnected data in science and medicine—i.e., networks of interactions between entities like proteins, drugs, diseases, and patients.
+We investigate applied machine learning with a current focus on large interconnected data in science and medicine—i.e., rich networks of interactions between proteins, drugs, diseases, and patients.
 We leverage data at the scale of billions of interactions and invent new methods that blend machine learning with data science and statistics.

 We use our methods to answer questions in biology, such as how Darwinian evolution changes molecular networks, and how data-driven algorithms can accelerate and automate scientific discovery.
 We use the methods to solve high-impact problems in medicine, such as what drugs and combinations of drugs are safe for patients, what molecules will treat what diseases, and how newborns are transferred between hospitals and how these transfers influence outcomes.